 Today’s post is an excerpt from my book, Ready, Set, Write: A Guide to Creative Writing, which takes you on a tour through the world of creative writing while offering writing ideas and inspiration.
 This is from chapter thirty-one, “Curiosity and Creativity.”
-Let’s find out how fostering curiosity can increase your creativity.
+Let’s find out how fostering curiosity can increase your creativity as a writer.
 Enjoy!

 Curiosity and Creativity